PFAS Water Test

 $ 289.00 $ 349.00 Save 17%

-Tap Score's updated PFAS Water Testing Package gives you full laboratory analysis and quantification of PFAS compounds in your water sample using US EPA Method 537 Revision 1.1.
+Tap Score's updated PFAS Water Testing Package gives you full laboratory analysis and quantification of PFAS compounds in your water sample using US EPA Method 537 Revision 1.1 (or equivalent).

 PFAS are most often associated with industrial waste and from consumer products like GoreTex®, Teflon®, StainMaster® carpets, Scotchgard®, and other flame retardants and non-stick products.